How the translation telephone game works

 Which Languages Cause the Most Drift?

 Not all translation hops are equal.
-Languages that are structurally very different from English — or from each other — tend to introduce more dramatic shifts.
-A few examples:
+Languages that are structurally very different from English tend to introduce more dramatic shifts:

 For maximum chaos, try including at least one of these in your chain.
-For more poetic, recognisable transformations, stick to closely related European language families (Romance or Germanic) — the drift is gentler but the word choices are often beautifully unexpected.
+For more poetic transformations, stick to Romance or Germanic languages — the drift is gentler but the word choices are often beautifully unexpected.

 Tips for Great Results